Bogdan Willewalde: Style

 Willewalde is one of the main representatives of the dominant type of battle painting of the 19th century, combining its strengths and weaknesses.
 He remained dependent on the academy which at the time supported and maintained the genre of military art.
 There were stringent requirements of the portrayer of war, given the development of realism in art in general: accurate representation especially in the form and presentation of the participating troops; it was to reflect the official position on that war, remaining reliant on the official dispatches.
 Willewalde's entire oeuvre was circumscribed by these demands: accuracy, depicting the truth as represented by the Russian authorities, finely finished, but never causing worry.

-Villevalde created a complex, multi, masterfully-painted group portrait of royalty, dignitaries, military leaders, representatives of all classes of the Russian state, from the ruling elite to ordinary citizens.
-His monumental canvas of 1859 for the coronation of Czar Alexander II depicts around 200 people, 82 of them have a precise portrait likeness, making the product an invaluable source of iconography of the statesmen of the Russian Empire.
+Villevalde created a large-scale group portrait featuring royalty, dignitaries, military leaders, representatives of all classes of the Russian state, from the ruling elite to ordinary citizens.
+His monumental canvas of 1859 for the coronation of Czar Alexander II depicts around 200 people, 82 of them have a precise portrait likeness, providing a documented source of iconography of the statesmen of the Russian Empire.

 The Imperial family and nobility appreciated Willewalde's amazing ability for accurate depiction, to put on canvas the beauty of the real world, of fabrics and jewelry.
 In his realist battle scenes, the artist achieved heights the depiction of animals, in particular of horses.
 He developed his own signature by depicting a favorite type of horse that is always present in his paintings: they were perfectly painted representing an exterior ideal.